Mawaxyl/-Predict-Employee-Turnover-with-Scikit-Learn/README.md

 9. Evaluation Metric

 ## Problems you might encounter
 The codes were run on RHYME, it was a project-based course I took on cousera.
-So, I do not know how to run Jupyter Interactive Widget as at the time writing all these.
-And by so doing, I am so much open to know that, so please comment.